 More advocates have been coming together to develop strategies to increase these workers’ access to care.

 CARE GAP: There are approximately 2.4 million agricultural workers employed on farms and ranches in the United States.² These workers often travel and live in rural places where access to health care is limited.
-This distance hindrance continues to be a barrier in giving agricultural workers adequate access to care.
+This distance hindrance and other factors continues to be a barrier in giving agricultural workers adequate access to care.